 What Is a Medicare Advantage Flex Card?

 A flex card is a prepaid benefit card offered as a supplemental benefit by select Medicare Advantage plans.
-Unlike a traditional OTC card, a flex card typically gives you more flexibility in what you can spend the money on.
+Unlike a traditional OTC card (which is limited to over-the-counter health items), a flex card typically gives you more flexibility in what you can spend the money on.

 Depending on your plan, a flex card may cover: